Unpaid Overtime Claims

 - $14 (unpaid overtime) x 10 (overtime hours) = $140 overtime owed

 - $140 (overtime owed per week) x 156 weeks (3 years) = $21,840

 If an employer does not correctly pay an employee overtime, the employer can be held liable for liquidated damages (double the amount owed), attorney’s fees and costs.
 29 U.S.C. § 216.
 An employee can recover up to three years of pay if the violation was willful.
 29 U.S.C. § 255.

-If you were paid a day rate but not overtime, contact Bohrer Brady LLC for a free initial confidential consultation.
+If you were paid a day rate but not overtime, contact an unpaid overtime attorney at Bohrer Brady LLC for a free initial confidential consultation.
 You may be entitled to damages.

 What is classified as work time?

 Work is generally any labor or effort that benefits the employer.
 Many companies require employees to participate in company activities for no pay.
 Some examples are pre-work meetings, Saturday meetings, and safety training.
 The FLSA may require that you be paid for this participation even though many companies expect you to attend or participate for free.
 The law requires that you are to be paid for all work time.

 You may be eligible for overtime for working “off the clock.”
 You may be entitled to pay for these activities: use of automatic time clock systems, putting equipment or uniforms on before work, taking uniforms off or putting equipment away after work, staying after work to divide tips, count registers, or cleaning the premises.

 Get Help From an Unpaid Overtime Attorney in Baton Rouge Today

 If you or someone you love has been deprived of the wages you have earned, the unpaid wage and hour attorneys in Baton Rouge can help you recover what you are owed.
 To schedule a free consultation, contact Bohrer Brady today.